 (The weaponry of the law, supply, and demand)

-We normally think of the “Drug War” as a battle between the law and the suppliers of drugs.
-This is a way of thinking that leaves out a very important player: demand, i.e., those that demand the drugs.
-This is a force that has a very effective “arsenal” at its disposal; the demanders of narcotic drugs could mobilize a much stronger defense against more law-enforcement, and its attempts to push prices higher than most of us give them credit for, and the possibility of increased user self-sufficiency is thus very real.
-User weaponry - together with globalization, the www, and reduced imports – could, with or without de facto legalization, metamorphose the stage upon which the “drug problem” is enacted.
-Thus, especially when the impressive weaponry of “supply” is thrown into the equation, more law enforcement would by no means necessarily cause the higher prices we expect it to cause. at least not in the long run.
-Considering the likelihood of continued globalization and the impressive weaponry in the service of both supply and demand, there is thus nothing necessary about a long-term price rise on drugs in response to increased harassment, even if such policies would succeed in causing the racket greater costs for both 1) purchasing, producing and distributing drugs and for 2) harassment-compensation.
+We typically think of the “Drug War” as a battle between the law and the suppliers of drugs.
+This perspective overlooks a crucial player: demand, i.e., those who seek the drugs.
+This force has a highly effective “arsenal” at its disposal; the demanders of narcotic drugs could mobilise a significantly stronger defence against increased law enforcement and its attempts to raise prices, more so than most of us acknowledge.
+The prospect of heightened user self-sufficiency is therefore very real.
+User weaponry—alongside globalisation, the web, and reduced imports—could, with or without de facto legalisation, transform the stage upon which the “drug problem” is enacted.
+Thus, especially when the formidable weaponry of “supply” is considered, increased law enforcement would not necessarily lead to the higher prices we expect in the long term.
+Given the likelihood of ongoing globalisation and the impressive resources in the service of both supply and demand, there is nothing inevitable about a long-term price rise on drugs in response to increased harassment, even if such policies succeeded in imposing greater costs on the racket for both 1) purchasing, producing, and distributing drugs and for 2) harassment compensation.

 E. Bye Bye Criminality